2020 World TeamTennis season

 The 2020 World TeamTennis season was the 45th season of the top professional team tennis league in the United States.

-Due to the impact of the COVID-19 pandemic, all matches are held at The Greenbrier “America’s Resort” in White Sulphur Springs, West Virginia.
+Due to the impact of the COVID-19 pandemic, all matches were held at The Greenbrier “America’s Resort” in White Sulphur Springs, West Virginia.

 The New York Empire won their first King Trophy as WTT champions with a 21–20 win in a Supertiebreaker over the Chicago Smash in the WTT Finals.

 Competition format

 The 2020 World TeamTennis season includes nine teams.
 Each team plays a 14-match regular-season schedule.

 The matches consist of five sets, with one set each of men's and women's singles, men's and women's doubles, and mixed doubles.
 The first team to reach five games wins each set.
 A nine-point tiebreaker is played if a set reaches four games all.
 One point is awarded for each game won and scoring is cumulative.
 If necessary, Extended Play and a Supertiebreaker are played to determine the winner of the match.

 The top four teams in the regular season (12–30 July) will qualify for the World TeamTennis playoffs.
 The winner of the WTT Finals will be awarded the King Trophy.